AI-Assisted Testing & Tools

 • Are the test assertions meaningful (not just "doesn't throw")?

-• Are edge cases covered (empty input, error paths, unauthorized access)?
+• Are edge cases covered?

 • Do the test names clearly describe what is being tested?